Derrick Moore (defensive end): Freshman season (2022)

 In January 2022, Moore enrolled early at the University of Michigan.
 In April 2022, after seeing Moore play in spring practice, Michigan head coach Jim Harbaugh called him "a fantastic player" and "really gifted athletically".
 As a freshman, Moore appeared in all 14 games for the Wolverines, totaling eight tackles and two sacks on the year.
-His first career sack came against the Maryland Terrapins on September 24, 2022.
+His first career sack came against Maryland Terrapins quarterback Taulia Tagovailoa on September 24, 2022.

 Sophomore season (2023)

 In 2023, Moore appeared in all 15 games for the Wolverines.
 He totaled 34 tackles on the year, including five sacks, a forced fumble and a fumble recovery for his first career touchdown versus Maryland on November 18, 2023.
 He was third on the team in sacks for the season.
 Moore's most glorious moment came on the final play of the Rose Bowl, when he tackled Alabama quarterback Jalen Milroe on 4th and goal to end the game and secure the Wolverines’ victory.
-Moore was an All-Big Ten honorable mention by both the coaches and media, helping lead Michigan to a national championship in 2023.
+Moore was an All-Big Ten honorable mention by both the coaches and media, helping lead Michigan to a national championship win in 2023.